In this Surface Science educational series, you will be introduced to how it all began

 As the basic surface science S-curve developed and matured into what could be called a platform science, new areas such as biological surface science and nanoscience, Fig. 1, took off and utilized the surface understanding and methodology.
 Simultaneously, more and more difficult and complex surface systems have been addressed, like composite surfaces, alloys, oxides, polymers, and complex molecules, hydrocarbons and other organic molecules, and even biomolecules and liquid surfaces.

 The evolution of knowledge described above could not have happened without equally important advances in theory, as in the experimental arena.
-More on this topic will be covered in a future post.
 In the above brief review, I have also deliberately avoided dealing with the kinetics and dynamics of surface processes, like reaction kinetics of catalytic reactions and the detailed dynamics of e.g. molecular scattering against a surface.
 One could say that I have restricted the descriptions to “static surface systems”, which do not evolve over time.
-Dynamics and kinetics, which involve the temporal evolution of surface systems, will also be covered in later posts.
+Dynamics and kinetics, which involve the temporal evolution of surface systems, is covered in this post.

 The official World Cup ball 2018 is called Telstar 18, inspired by the original Telstar that was made for 1970 games.
 It resembles the one used in 1970 by the appearance but that's where the similarities end.
 Have you ever thought how much science is put behind to develop the perfect soccer ball?